mitch-sanders13/netsuite-supabase-sync/README.md

 - Fetches data from NetSuite Saved Searches via RESTlet
 - Upserts data into corresponding Supabase tables
-- Runs on a configurable schedule (default: every 6 hours)
+- Runs on a configurable schedule (default: every 6 hours) or as a one-time job
 - Handles pagination and large datasets
 - Secure credential management